jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 • Put a burning counter on this equipment
 • Put a energizing counter on this equipment
 • Put a shielding counter on this equipment
-When equipped creature dies, it deals 4 damage to any target if this equipment has a burning counter, create a Chroma token if this equipment has an energizing counter and put a shield counter on each creature you control if this equipment has a shielding counter.
+When equipped creature dies, it deals 4 damage to any target if this equipment has a burning counter, create a Chroma token and a Lumina token if this equipment has an energizing counter and put a shield counter on each creature you control if this equipment has a shielding counter.
 Equip {2}
 Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
 Activate this ability only if you control no token copies of this equipment.
 ```